KhaledMostafa990/Weather-Journal-app-udacity_project/README.md

 ### Udapte data incoming from user and api

 update the data that coming from user and api and send it to User interface.

+### Inconclusion

+Thanks for Udacity commiunty resourses and supports from tutors and wibnars.
+Thanks for https://uigradients.com/#Cinnamint for colors.
+Thanks for W3school for emoji.